JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ### Console Title Template

 You can create a more custom console title with the use of `"console_title_style" = "template"`.
-When this is set, a `console_title_template` is also expected, otherwise the title will remain empty.
+When this is set, a `console_title_template` is also expected, otherwise, the title will remain empty.
-Under the hood this uses go's [text/template][go-text-template] feature extended with [sprig][sprig] and offers a few standard properties to work with.
+Under the hood, this uses go's [text/template][go-text-template] feature extended with [sprig][sprig] and offers a few standard properties to work with.

 - `.Root`: `boolean` - is the current user root/admin or not